Student Research Funding

 How to Apply for Research Funding

-Grant applications are reviewed by the Iranian Studies Program and decisions will be made within a month of the application deadline.
+Grant applications are reviewed by the Iranian Studies Program and decisions will be made within four weeks of the application deadline.
 For questions, please contact the Iranian Studies Associate Director, Roma Parhad.

 1. Project Proposal (1-2 pages)